Gallery 235 at the Rubenstein Arts Center 2020 Campus Dr Durham,

 Duke INSPIRE is composed of Duke Biomedical Predoctoral Candidates and Graduate Students from diverse backgrounds and disciplines.
 INSPIRE is dedicated to the enrichment of PhD education and discussion of leading-edge scientific technique with great potential positive impact to society.
 With over 60 members across 13 different departments, Duke INSPIRE is growing and actively engaged in scientific discourse within the Duke Community, Durham, and beyond, with the goal of enhancing the impact of scientific advancement.

-Save the date for Family Days on Saturdays, June 9, June 23, and July 14 and for an interactive panel discussion on Saturday, August 4.
-Stay tuned for more details!
+Save the date for Family Days on Saturdays, June 9, June 23, and July 14 and for an interactive panel discussion on Saturday, August 4!

 Read a Duke Arts story about the origins of "The Art of a Scientist."

 Jonnathan Singh Alvarado